KevinKershaw/Learn-Python/README.md

 Extra credit: Output in ancient imaginary currency Roman stones.
 1 Rock = 1 dollar, 1 pebble in 10 cents, must be expressed in Roman numerals.
 So $112.50 = "CXII rocks and V pebbles".
 Formatted just like that.
 No need to worry about values over $2000 or negative values.
 No fractional pebbles, sand is worthless, truncate down to whole pebbles.
 Remember there is no zero in Roman numerals.
 So we use the special value NO, $0.00 = "NO rocks".
 If we have a value with no pebbles we omit it from the printed value.

-As with other challenge, post your solution to GitHub and send me the link.
+As with other challenges, post your solution to GitHub and send me the link.
 If you get stuck ask questions.